dafelcardozo/Weather/README.md

 It uses:

 - Python 3.7 with the
-- Django and the Django Rest Framework (DRF) views
+- Django and the Django Rest Framework (DRF) views.
 - A Mongo database queried through the Djongo mapper.
+- queries and views were developed with a Jupyter Shell_plus interpreter